 Finally, even in the UPSC personality test, sociology optional can help you.
-Many of the questions asked is based on social problems and current affairs.
-So, a knowledge of sociology can give you an added advantage.
+Many of the questions asked are based on social problems and current affairs.
+So, knowledge of sociology can give you an added advantage.

 Let us take a look at the syllabus for sociology for the UPSC mains exam.

 There are two optional papers in the UPSC scheme of things.
 Both the papers are for a total of 250 marks making the total optional marks to 500.